 What To Know About Self Managed Super Funds

-A Self Managed Superannuation Fund (SMSF) is a private super fund where you can choose and manage the type of investments you hold for your retirement (within the rules).
+A Self Managed Superannuation Fund (SMSF) is a private super fund that gives members full control over their retirement investments, but with great freedom comes serious responsibility.
 The fund must be set up for the sole purpose of providing retirement benefits for its members.
+Some key features of SMSFs include:

 What are the benefits of an SMSF?